-- 3. Insert the cable directly in to your pistol as shown in Figure 1. - 4.
-To lock: With the key turned to the farthest clockwise position, insert the loose end of the cable into the lock.
-Turn the key counterclockwise and remove the key. - 5.
+- 3. Insert the cable directly in to your pistol as shown in Figure 1. - To lock: With the key turned to the farthest clockwise position, insert the loose end of the cable into the lock.
+Turn the key counterclockwise and remove it from the lock. - 5.
 Once the lock is securely closed, pull firmly on the lock to test the connection and be sure it is locked.
 Do not leave or store your firearm with the key in the lock!
 Store your locked, unloaded firearm and the key in secure, separate locations, away from ammunition, children, and unauthorized adults.

-Correct installation of the lock on a Ruger[®] Security-9[®] pistol.
+Correct installation of the lock on a Ruger® Security-380® pistol.

 FIREARMS ARE DANGEROUS WEAPONS.
-READ THE INSTRUCTIONS AND WARNINGS IN THIS MANUAL THOROUGHLY AND CAREFULLY BEFORE USING.
+READ THE INSTRUCTIONS AND WARNINGS IN THIS MANUAL THOROUGHLY AND CAREFULLY BEFORE USE.